-We are recruiting six determined, resilient, and motivated persons with the drive and ability to lead a team of six students from around the world.
-Research Supervisors should be willing to commit to their proposed research projects for the entire duration of the programme.
-Fully-fluent written and spoken English is mandatory.
+We are recruiting six determined, resilient, and motivated persons with the drive and ability to lead a team of about six students from around the world.
+Research Supervisors should be willing to commit to their proposed research projects for the entire duration of the programme.1 Fully-fluent written and spoken English is mandatory.

-We are particularly keen to invite candidates who share the jSchool view toward cultural diversity, student development, and extracurricular activity.
-Given the multicultural nature of the jSchool, as well as the constraints imposed by long-distance collaboration after the summer school, candidates are encouraged to display the capacity to work effectively and efficiently across a range of changing circumstances.
-It is also mandatory that Supervisors have a background in psychological science.
-Given this year's theme, we will consider researchers who sit in other departments, such as economics or public policy, so long as they have completed sufficient, demonstrable training in psychological research methods.
-Priority will be given to applicants with at least one degree (bachelor, master, doctoral) in psychology.
+We are particularly keen to invite candidates who share the JRP view toward cultural diversity, student development, and extracurricular activity.
+Given the multicultural nature of the Programme, as well as the constraints imposed by long-distance collaboration after the summer school, candidates are encouraged to display the capacity to work effectively and efficiently across a range of changing circumstances.
+It is mandatory that Supervisors have a background in psychological science.
+Given this year's theme, we will consider researchers who sit in other departments, such as economics, public policy, health, or political science, so long as they have completed sufficient, demonstrable training in psychological research methods.
+Priority will be given to applicants with at least one degree (undergraduate or postgraduate) in psychology.